Holy, Holy, Holy! Lord God Almighty: Tune

 The tune for this hymn, Nicaea, was composed by John Bacchus Dykes for the first edition of Hymns Ancient and Modern in 1861.
 The tune name is a tribute to the First Council of Nicaea – held by the Roman Emperor Constantine I in 325 – which formalized the doctrine of the Trinity.
 Rarely separated from the lyrics since then, it has been noted as one of the composer's finest and shares resemblances with a 16th-century Lutheran chorale, "Wachet auf, ruft uns die Stimme" by Philipp Nicolai.

 It is a good example of Victorian hymn tune writing, with "solid harmonies and subtle chromaticism."
-It begins with an ascending major third, which can be seen as symbolizing the Trinity.
+It begins with an ascending major triad, which can be seen as symbolizing the Trinity.
 Few leaps and many repeated consecutive notes lend it a chant-like character.
 The four-part harmonisation written by Dykes is usually unchanged in hymnals, though it is frequently transposed down a tone from the initial E major.
 The following setting is as it appears in The New English Hymnal: